eliza411/shiny-sansa/README.md

 That answers that: [Transport/4] (http://phabricator.l/api/conduit.connect) Connection could not be initiated.
 This usually indicates a DNS problem: verify the domain name is correct, that you can perform a DNS lookup for it from this machine.
 (Did you add the domain to `/etc/hosts` on some other machine, but not this one?)
 This might also indicate that you specified the wrong port.
 (Run with --trace for a full exception trace.)

+Attaching a patch to a code review

+Demo